College Courses for Adults

 MovingWriting: Embodied Expressive Writing workshops with Loretta Mijares

-At a private studio in Sebastopol. $75/Saturday, $135 for two afternoons.
+At a private studio in Sebastopol. $75

 In MovingWriting, we play with movement/dance and written words to help us connect with our deep and creative selves, in the company of a supportive circle.
 Writing after movement can shift writing blocks and inhibitions, and the words that arise are often different in quality and tone than our habitual writing patterns.
 We share our writing, if we choose, with the circle, to release our words into voiced existence, and we hear back echoes of what has resonated in ripples throughout the circle.
 Giving voice to our own stories and witnessing the stories of others brings healing, aliveness, and connection with others.